-Missiles target US warship off Yemen
+Yemen: Missiles target US warship, Pentagon says

 - The missiles were launched from Houthi-held territory in war-torn Yemen

-(CNN)Two missiles targeted a US warship off the coast of Yemen on Sunday but missed the vessel, hitting the water instead, a Pentagon spokesman says.
+(CNN)Two missiles targeted a US warship off the coast of Yemen on Sunday but missed the vessel and hit the water instead, a Pentagon spokesman said.

-The missiles were fired at the USS Mason from Houthi-controlled territory in war torn Yemen, Capt.
-Jeff Davis said.
-The US ship, a guided-missile destroyer, deployed "onboard defensive measures" and was undamaged, he said.
+The missiles were fired at the USS Mason from Houthi-controlled territory in war-torn Yemen, Capt.
+Jeff Davis said, adding that the guided-missile destroyer deployed "onboard defensive measures" and was undamaged.

+But the Houthis -- a minority Shia group that has taken control of much of Yemen, including the capital -- denied Monday that its forces had targeted the warship.

+An official from the Houthi-controlled military said the reports were aimed at covering up a "heinous" Saudi-led coalition airstrike on a wake Saturday in the capital, Sanaa, that officials said killed at least 155 people, the Houthi-controlled SABA news agency reported.

+"Reports that allege that Yemeni rockets targeted ships off the Yemeni (coast) are baseless," the official said.

-The warship was in international waters more than 12 nautical miles (22 km) offshore, in the southern end of the Red Sea, north of the Bab el-Mandeb Strait, according to a defense official.
+The US warship was in international waters more than 12 nautical miles (22 km) offshore, in the southern end of the Red Sea, north of the Bab el-Mandeb Strait, according to a defense official.

 The missiles were launched within 60 minutes of each other, Davis said.